Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-loader.md

 ## CSS Loader alternatives

-As you can see in the CodePen, we have other options as well.
+As you can see in the CodePen, we also have other options.

 For option two (the two bars) we just add another border at the bottom like so: